tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Globe of Glory

+_Recharge 16+:_ This golden globe is studded with varicolored cabochons.
+When you cast a recharge spell, describe a special effect as you cast it to have the spell do something extra interesting.

+**Quirk:** Glory hound.

+---

+#### Pearl of Chaos

+_Recharge 11+:_ The colors of this oversize pearl shift and swirl.
+Roll for two Psion results on the [high weirdness table](../Classes/Psion#high-weirdness-table) and choose which one takes effect; if you are a Psion, both take effect.

+**Quirk:** You start to resemble a deific or heroic figure that you have a positive relationship with (or are the least hateful of ), and over time the resemblance becomes stronger.

+---

 #### Phoenix

 _Recharge 11+:_ This marbled reddish-yellow sphere is always warm to the touch.
 When you make an attack that deals fire damage, you can teleport somewhere nearby you can see.